 The following example sold on eBay on August 25, 2019 with 28 bids at $560.
 The numerator in the serial number on this example doesn’t end in 00.
 Someone got hosed.

-After doing some research, I discovered that these “Mr. October” inscriptions have been written on many authentic examples of the 1990 Upper Deck Reggie Jackson AU that don’t have the right serial numbers.
+These “Mr. October” inscriptions have been written on many authentic examples of the 1990 Upper Deck Reggie Jackson AU that don’t have the right serial numbers with the specific intention of misleading buyers to drive up sale values.
 If you’re looking to add one of the elusive inscribed versions, look for examples with numerator portions of the serial numbers ending in 00.